ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 While a single ESG might suffice for both management and customer workload traffic, the separation of management and customer traffic is a design decision made to prevent accidental misconfiguration of the management ESG.

-**Note:** Misconfiguration or disabling of the management ESG does not keep the Cloud Foundation or vCenter Server instance from functioning, but disables all portal management functions.
+Misconfiguration or disabling of the management ESG does not keep the Cloud Foundation or vCenter Server instance from functioning, but disables all portal management functions.
+{:note}

 ## IBM management services NSX Edge